MasterProgs/OpenAI-Fast-GUI/README.md

 ![image](https://user-images.githubusercontent.com/47997521/206051216-28f3a5bd-e49c-4358-9007-962ac0b5112c.png)

-This Electron app provides a simple interface for accessing the OpenAI chatbot.
-It loads the chatbot at https://chat.openai.com/chat in a browser window, and allows the user to toggle the visibility of the window using the global shortcut specified in the `SHORTCUT` environment variable.
+This Electron app provides a simple interface for accessing the OpenAI chat.
+It loads the chat at https://chat.openai.com/chat in a browser window, and allows the user to toggle the visibility of the window using the global shortcut specified in the `SHORTCUT` environment variable.

 ## Requirements